Lymm Heritage Centre

 - Status: Complete

-This project, located within the Lymm Conservation Area, encompassed an intervention to, and repurposing of an existing, poorly maintained vacant building, which was once the local Royal British Legion branch.
+This project, located within the Lymm Conservation Area, encompassed an intervention to, and repurposing of an existing, poorly maintained vacant building -once the local Royal British Legion branch.
 The plot is located on a very tight and inaccessible sloping plot, in an area without vehicular access in the heart of the historic village of Lymm.

 A tight budget called for a careful assessment of the design interventions to provide the best end result, which needed to be both sustainable and adaptable for its intended end users.
 The resulting flexible space facilitates a variety of functions – events, exhibitions, cinema space and community uses.
 The new centre has been very successful in providing a local information resource, a focal point for the immediate area and in bringing together local people who may not otherwise have connected.